DannyQuah/DannyQuah.github.io/_posts/2025-07-11-Pricing-China-Shock.md

 The Figure shows perhaps the largest of such price disruptions over an extended period of time.
 The data graphed are timeseries, over 2003-2024, of price indexes important for assessing US trade.
 The three rising graphs are, respectively, the US Consumer Price Index and the price indexes for imports from Canada and Mexico.
 Over the last quarter century, US consumer prices have risen 65%; Canadian import prices by 68%; Mexico import prices, 49%.
 Thus, Canadian imports have kept pace with US consumer prices, while Mexican imports have become marginally cheaper.

 It is the fourth line in the Figure that is most critical:  this is the price index for imports from China.
 Its graph shows, in essence, zero change for the entire last quarter of a century.
-Even as Chinese exports to the US have transitioned from primarily low-tech manufacturs and plastic toys to high-quality frontier technologies, they have remained as cheap for the US consumer today as they were over two decades ago.
+Even as Chinese exports to the US have transitioned from primarily low-tech manufactures and plastic toys to high-quality frontier technologies, they have remained as cheap for the US consumer today as they were over two decades ago.

 However, those same features in the graph show also the intense competition faced by US businesses and workers in those industries for which these exports substitute.
 Why would US consumers buy goods whose prices have risen by 70% over others that are comparable or of even better quality?